helium/HIP/0082-helium-mobile-service-provider.md

 * example, not the actual price.
 The actual price will be determined by the Price Oracle on the Solana blockchain during the rewards calculation time.
 ** (10,000 DC * $0.00001 (fixed price of DC) / $0.0001 (example price of MOBILE))

-- Value of DCs burned for data traffic exceeds 10% MOBILE in Service Provider bucket.
+- Value of DCs burned for data traffic exceeds the Service Provider reward bucket (10% of MOBILE emissions).

 |                       |                   |
 | ----------------------| ----------------- |